 Armenian banks offer some of the highest interest rates in Europe on US dollars, euros, and the local Armenian dram.
-Deposit US dollars into a one-year term deposit and earn 4.75%.
-The interest rate increases to 5.75% with a two-year deposit.
-Two-year euro deposits can earn a staggering 3.75% yield.
+Evoca Bank is a smaller but growing bank that pays 9.5% on a one-year term deposit denominated in dram.
+Two-year USD deposits can earn a healthy 5% yield.

 Opening a bank account in Armenia will allow you to earn high-interest rates, but you’ll need to have your passport translated first.
-I use attorneys I know and trust for this, but the process doesn’t have to be very expensive.
+We advise using attorneys you trust for this, but the process doesn’t have to be very expensive.